-Joseph M. DeSimone, University of North Carolina at Chapel Hill, will present Future Fabricated with Light—Continuous Liquid Interface Production to Drive Additive Manufacturing.
+Joseph M. DeSimone, University of North Carolina at Chapel Hill, presented Future Fabricated with Light—Continuous Liquid Interface Production to Drive Additive Manufacturing.

 Symposium X—Frontiers of Materials Research features lectures aimed at a broad audience to provide meeting attendees with an overview of leading-edge topics.

-The 2017 MRS Spring Meeting will feature 10 tutorials covering a variety of topics to complement the symposium sessions.
+The 2017 MRS Spring Meeting featured 10 tutorials covering a variety of topics to complement the symposium sessions.

-The MRS Government Affairs Committee will hold a focus group to solicit feedback on the current advocacy profile of the Society, both foreign and domestic
+The MRS Government Affairs Committee held a focus group to solicit feedback on the current advocacy profile of the Society, both foreign and domestic

-In this session, attendees will learn about the MRS/OSA and MRS/TMS Congressional Fellowships and hear from current and former Fellows about their experiences as scientists in the Senate and House of Representatives.
+In this session, attendees learned about the MRS/OSA and MRS/TMS Congressional Fellowships and heard from current and former Fellows about their experiences as scientists in the Senate and House of Representatives.

-The National Academies of Sciences, Engineering and Medicine are seeking community input for a study on the future of materials research (MR).
+The National Academies of Sciences, Engineering and Medicine sought community input for a study on the future of materials research (MR).

 We need your help in support of sustained federal research funding for the National Science Foundation, the Department of Energy's Office of Science, Department of Defense Basic Research, and the National Institute of Standards and Technology in their FY2017 and beyond budgets.

-The Research Funding Opportunities session has been refreshed in order to provide more interaction between the government agency presenters and our membership.
+The Research Funding Opportunities session was refreshed in order to provide more interaction between the government agency presenters and our membership.

 The MRS Graduate Student Awards are intended to honor and encourage graduate students whose academic achievements and current materials research display a high level of excellence and distinction.

 Joost W.M.
-Frenken, Advanced Research Center for Nanolithography (ARCNL), will present SPM Goes Live—Seeing Dynamic Phenomena with the Scanning Tunneling Microscope.
+Frenken, Advanced Research Center for Nanolithography (ARCNL), presented SPM Goes Live—Seeing Dynamic Phenomena with the Scanning Tunneling Microscope.